Valiantsin2021/API_Cypress_DropBox_test/Readme.md

 2. Positive and negative test suites
 3. Constants in a separate file
 4. Mochawesome report
-5. Github Actions yml file
-6. Jenkiinsfile
+5. Jenkiinsfile

 ## Setup:

-### For Postman tests

-1. Clone master branch of this repository
-2. Navigate to the folder of cloned repository and run terminal
-3. Install dependencies with "npm install"
-4. To run tests - "npm test"

 ### for Cypress tests

 1. Clone Cypress branch of this repository
 2. Navigate to the folder of cloned repository and run terminal
 3. Install dependencies with  "npm install"
+4. Add you DropBox account refresh token, app client and app secret respectively to cypress.config.js file
-4. To run tests - "npm test"
+5. To run tests - "npm test"